LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 2. Subteam Updates
 ---
 1. **Team News**
-	- FIlip, Trent, and Manuela presented the project at CGSA on Sunday
+	- Filip, Trent, and Manuela presented the project at CGSA on Sunday
 	- TRA will be presented at another conference in NY later this month
 ---
 2. Subteam Updates